Wisdom from the Masters for the Care and Maintenance of the Soul

 The guard instructed prisoners 66729 and 66730, Corrie and Betsie ten Boom, to step out of the long line of prisoners.
 A prisoner-guide led them into their new home, a filthy dormitory with windows broken out and stuffed with rags.
 The putrefying smell, the soiled and rancid bedding, and general squalidness of the place overwhelmed the sisters.

-The guide showed them to their bed, a second-tier platform designed for four but shared by nine inmates.
+A guide showed them to their bed, a second-tier platform designed for four but shared by nine prisoners.
 When Corrie and Betsie lay down, they became nauseous from the stench of the reeking straw.
 But the worst still awaited them.

 Something pinched Corrie’s leg.
-She shot up, striking her head on the cross-slats on the platform above.
+She shot up, striking her head on the cross-slats of the platform above.
 “Fleas!” she cried.
 “Betsy, this place is swarming with them.”

 Corrie and Betsie struggled down to the narrow aisle and edged to a patch of light.
 “Here!
 And here’s another one!”
 Corrie wailed.
 “Betsie, how can we live in such a place?”